-SC members are charged with providing a perspective that fosters the betterment of the School in its entirety.
-Members of the School Council (SC) are faculty elected by their departments (one per department) for 3-year, staggered terms.
+School council (SC) members are charged with providing a perspective that fosters the betterment of the School in its entirety.
+Members of the SC are faculty elected by their departments (one per department) for 3-year, staggered terms.
 Each department also elects a member-elect to serve as their alternate representative; this person may succeed the full member after their 3-year term.
 It is encouraged that both representatives attend all meetings of the SC.
 However, if both attend a voting meeting, only one of them (typically the member) is eligible to cast a vote.
 A quorum for voting is defined as having a member or member-elect present from a majority of the departments.
-When neither of the members is available for a meeting, the department chair may designate a representative of the department to attend (this person should be the past SC member from the department); members not in attendance have the responsibility to obtain updates from the Speaker on all matters discussed at the meeting.
+When neither of the members is available for a meeting, the department chair may designate a representative of the department to attend (this person should be a past SC member from the department if possible); members not in attendance have the responsibility to obtain updates from the speaker on all matters discussed at the meeting.

-At the first meeting of the School Council each academic year, the School Council shall elect one of its members to be the Speaker of the Council to preside at meetings of the Council.
-The Speaker serves for one year, but re-election is permitted.
-The Speaker facilitates the operations and procedures needed to ensure that SC meets its responsibilities.
-Planning and implementation by the Speaker is done in consultation with the Dean who serves as an ex officio member of the SC.
-The Speaker does not vote on SC matters except in the case of a tie.
-The SC meets monthly during the academic year (September-May), and more frequently if needed.
+At the first meeting of the SC each academic year, the SC shall elect one of its members to be the speaker of the SC to preside at meetings of the SC.
+The speaker serves for one year, but reelection is permitted.
+The speaker facilitates the operations and procedures needed to ensure that SC meets its responsibilities.
+Planning and implementation by the speaker is done in consultation with the dean who serves as an ex officio member of the SC.
+The fact that an SC member acts as speaker of the SC does not affect that person's rights to vote on SC matters as representative of their department.
+The SC meets monthly during the academic year (September to May), and more frequently if needed.
 SC meeting dates, times and agendas should be made available to faculty in advance of meetings, and minutes of open sessions posted on a website.
+All meetings of the SC are open to faculty members of the School, except for executive sessions, which will be announced as such and attended only by elected members or their alternates.

-The SC has the following duties and responsibilities specific to RSMAS in addition to those provided in the UM-FM:
+The SC has the following duties and responsibilities specific to the School in addition to those provided in the UM-FM:

-- Responds to concerns of the faculty on matters relating to the welfare of the School. - Provides a school-wide faculty perspective and discussion forum with respect to openings for new faculty hires brought by the departments. - Charges standing and ad hoc committees needed to accomplish the work of the School and reviews reports from these annually and as required. - Establishes the department rotation for the Rosenstiel Award and approves candidates. - Drafts textual amendments/revisions to the School's bylaws as needed, and when so petitioned.
+- Respond to concerns of the faculty on matters relating to the welfare of the School. - Provide a School-wide faculty perspective and discussion forum with respect to openings for new faculty hires brought by the departments. - Charge standing and ad hoc committees needed to accomplish the work of the School and review reports from these annually and as required. - Establish the department rotation for the Rosenstiel Award and approve candidates. - Draft textual amendments / revisions to the School's Bylaws as needed, and when so petitioned.